Mona Lisas and Mad Hatters: Reception

-Allmusic critic Stewart Mason noted that the song is "less saccharine than many similar Elton John and Bernie Taupin ballads" and praised the "somewhat uncharacteristic emotional directness" of its lyrics.
+Allmusic critic Stewart Mason retrospectively noted that the song is "less saccharine than many similar Elton John and Bernie Taupin ballads" and praised the "somewhat uncharacteristic emotional directness" of its lyrics.

 Rolling Stone magazine's Jon Landau praised the song when it was released, writing:

 Performances

 Elton John himself called the song "one of my all-time favourites" when introducing it at his 60th-birthday concert in New York's Madison Square Garden, as he performed it more than a hundred times in concert.

-John also delivered a heartfelt rendition of this song at The Concert for New York City at Madison Square Garden on 20 October 2001.
-The concert was meant primarily as a tribute for family members and fellow workers of New York's Fire and Police and Emergency Medical Services departments, who had been participating in the ongoing recovery efforts at the demolished World Trade Center complex following the terrorist attacks of 11 September 2001.
-John dedicated the song to the emergency workers and their families, as well as to New York City.
+John also performed the song at The Concert for New York City at Madison Square Garden on 20 October 2001.
+The concert was meant primarily as a tribute for family members and employees of New York's Fire, Police, and Emergency Medical Services departments who had been participating in the ongoing recovery efforts at the World Trade Center complex following the terrorist attacks of 11 September 2001.